 Worldwide, the status of abortion varies from being legally banned to being available on request.
-About two thirds of the women in the world have access to legal abortion.
+About two thirds of women in the world have access to legal abortion.
 In the United States, elective abortion (abortion initiated by personal choice) is legal during the 1st trimester (up to 12 weeks).
 After 12 weeks, whether elective abortion is legal varies from state to state.
-In the United States, about 25% of all pregnancies are ended by elective abortion, making it one of the most common surgical procedures done.
+In the United States, about 50% of pregnancies are unintended, and about 40% of them are ended by elective abortion, making it one of the most common surgical procedures done.

 The contents of the uterus are removed through the vagina.
-Surgical evacuation is used for more than 95% of abortions.
+Surgical evacuation is used for more than 95% of abortions in the United States.
 Different techniques are used depending on the length of the pregnancy.

 For pregnancies of less than 12 weeks, suction curettage is almost always used.
-Typically, doctors use a small, flexible tube attached to a vacuum source, usually a machine suction pump or hand pump but occasionally a vacuum syringe.
+Typically, doctors use a small, flexible tube attached to a vacuum source, usually a machine suction pump (typically for pregnancies of 9 to 12 weeks) or a hand pump (for pregnancies of less than 9 weeks).
+Occasionally, a vacuum syringe is used.
 The tube is inserted through the opening of the cervix into the interior of the uterus, which is then gently and thoroughly emptied.
 Sometimes this procedure does not terminate the pregnancy, especially when the procedure is done during the first week after a menstrual period is missed.

 Sometimes doctors have to widen (dilate) the cervix to pass the suction tube through the cervix and into the uterus.
 For example, for pregnancies of 7 to 12 weeks, the cervix is usually dilated because a larger tube is used.
 For pregnancies of 4 to 6 weeks, a smaller tube is used, so little or no dilation is usually needed.
 To reduce the possibility of injuring the cervix during dilation, doctors may use natural substances that absorb fluids, such as dried seaweed stems (laminaria), rather than mechanical devices.
 Laminaria are inserted into the opening of the cervix and left in place for at least 4 to 5 hours, usually overnight.
 As the laminaria absorb large amounts of fluid from the body, they expand and stretch the opening of the cervix.
 Drugs such as prostaglandins can also be used to dilate the cervix.